Oliver Farm Equipment Company: Oliver Chilled Plow Works

 Another problem common to cast iron plow bottoms was the lack of soundness and uniformity in the metal's molecular structure, which meant that some cast iron bottoms would have soft spots in the hardened surface, reducing the wearability of the plow bottom.
 Improvements made by James Oliver to his casting process also overcame this problem.
 Consequently, on June 30, 1857, James Oliver obtained his first patent from the United States government for his chilled plow shares and in February 1869, he obtained another patent for his process.
 What Oliver accomplished by this invention is sometimes referred to as chill hardening, or simply chilling.
 The purpose of chilling is to produce an extremely hard and durable exterior of the object.
 This is done by including "chills", pieces of metal, into the sand mold, such that when the molten iron is poured into the mould, the portion next to the chill cools rapidly, hardening in a way akin to quenching.
 This chilled area forms the exterior of the plowpoint.
 This metal cools more quickly than the metal which forms the other portion of the plowshare, and effectively becomes case hardened.
-Also, the vapors which arise as the molten metal comes in contract with the mould are expelled through a spout.
+Also, the vapors which arise as the molten metal comes in contact with the mould are expelled through a spout.
 Had these vapors been trapped in the mould, they would have caused impurities and would have weakened the plowpoint at the place where it should have been the hardest.
 To harden the plowpoints, Oliver arranged his moulding apparatus in such manner that the surface of the chill was in a position so that the melted metal first came into contact with the chill at the edge of the plowshare.
 This insured a hard plow cutting point.